What do we need to remember when the school holidays start?

 The best idea, as always, is to plan in advance depending on the destination, although in almost all cases you will have numerous options available:

-1. Amusement parks.
 Always a safe option for children.
 With many different types of attractions, your children will always have a great time, regardless of their age.
 Add in the shows, parades, different types of restaurants… a sure hit!

-2. The beach or pool.
 If your holidays are in the summer, then going to the beach or a swimming pool is practically compulsory.
 They will love playing in both the water and the sand.

-3. Museums.
 Museums during holidays for children?
 Of course!
 There are more and more museums adapted for children, with interactive activities designed for them.
 They can be a big hit, without a doubt.

-4. Take advantage of nature and the countryside.
 Holidays are an ideal chance to get your children to connect with nature.
 They can run, play and have fun with the wildlife and with animals.